Holbyke History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Holbyke research.
-Another 135 words (10 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbyke History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbyke History in all our PDF Extended History products and printed products wherever possible.

 Holbyke Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Holbyke have been found, including Holbeck, Holbech, Holbech, Holbeche, Holbeame and others.

 Early Notables of the Holbyke family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Holbyke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holbyke family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Holbyke, or a variant listed above: William Holbeck, who arrived on the "Mayflower" at Plymouth Massachusetts in 1620; Mr. Holbeck arrived in Philadelphia in 1796.